 America’s Fox News reports that the Chinese military has stationed two batteries of eight surface-to-air missile launchers as well as a radar system on Woody Island, part of the Paracel Island chain.

 The island is also claimed by Taiwan and Vietnam.

-The United States have criticized China’s building of artificial islands in the sea and sailed warships close to disputed territory to assert the right to freedom of navigation.
+The United States have criticized China’s building of artificial islands and sailed warships close to disputed territories to assert the right to freedom of navigation.